Modeling Object Dissimilarity for Deep Saliency Prediction: Related Work

 \subsection{Objects and Saliency}

 The importance of objects in human visual attention has been thoroughly studied from a psychophysical point of view.
-For example, the work of Russell et al.~\cite{RUSSELL20141} was motivated by the studies of Gestalt psychologists~\cite{SaliencyPredictionInDeepLearningEra:Review2019}, arguing that humans perceive objects as a whole before analyzing individual components.
-Similarly, Nuthmann et al.~\cite{Nuthmann} showed that humans tend to look at the center of objects, which typically indicate salient regions because they are easily distinguishable from the background.
-Einhauser et al.~\cite{objectsHelpGazePrediction} showed that object locations predict eye fixations better than low-level features, such as color, image contrast, orientation and motion, although whether this remains true in free viewing conditions has been disputed in~\cite{objectsMightNotHelpGazePrediction}.
-Neil et al. claim that objects provide an important guidance to the gaze, which can nonetheless be overwritten by feature contrast~\cite{ADeeperLookAtSaliencyCVPR2016}.
-Furthermore, Fan et.al.~\cite{emotional-saliency} discuss the relative importance of multiple salient regions, accounting for the influence of emotional objects in visual attention.
-Also, Zhang et. al. ~\cite{external-knowledge-saliency} proposes a graph-based saliency prediction model by leveraging object-level semantics and their relationships.
+For example, the work of ~\citet{RUSSELL20141} was motivated by the studies of Gestalt psychologists~\citep{SaliencyPredictionInDeepLearningEra:Review2019}, arguing that humans perceive objects as a whole before analyzing individual components.
+Similarly, ~\citet{Nuthmann} showed that humans tend to look at the center of objects, which typically indicate salient regions because they are easily distinguishable from the background. ~\citet{objectsHelpGazePrediction} showed that object locations predict eye fixations better than low-level features, such as color, image contrast, orientation and motion, although whether this remains true in free viewing conditions has been disputed in~\citep{objectsMightNotHelpGazePrediction}. ~\citet{ADeeperLookAtSaliencyCVPR2016} claimed that objects provide an important guidance to the gaze, which can nonetheless be overwritten by feature contrast.
+Furthermore, ~\citet{emotional-saliency} discussed the relative importance of multiple salient regions, accounting for the influence of emotional objects in visual attention.
+Also, ~\citet{external-knowledge-saliency} proposed a graph-based saliency prediction model by leveraging object-level semantics and their relationships. ~\citet{salfbnet} bridged higher-level features to low-level layers with a recursive pathway.

 Ultimately, these works confirm that saliency not only arises from low-level information but also from high-level cues, both of which we exploit here.